Cacti/plugin_reportit/README.md

 --- 1.1.1 ---

-* issue: Upgraded database was incorrectly upgraded
+* issue: Legacy database was incorrectly upgraded

+* issue#58: REPORTIT_BASE_PATH is not defined when PLUGIN is disabled

 * Feature: Add shutdown handler to report last formula used